-8. Energy Audit Report
+8 Energy Audit Report

 - 8.1 Information for Report (EAC clause 8.1) - 8.1.1 The items to be included in the report are given in EAC section 8.
 The report should begin with the executive summary in the format specified (TG clause 8.2).
 The remaining of the report should cover the details leading to the summarized items in the executive summary, as well as the contents that are not covered in the executive summary.
 The attention of the REA is drawn to the following in the preparation of the report. - 8.1.2 The scope of audit may include, in addition to the citing in EAC clause 8.1(a), a description of the resources allocation such as time, staffing and metering, and level of sophistication (TG clause 7.1.1).
-A summary of the assumptions and estimating methods related to shared service (TG clause 7.3.3 and clause 8.4) and energy import and export may also be included. - 8.1.3 The description of building characteristics (EAC clause 8.1(b)) in respect of "hours of operation per day" may refer to normal working hours, which are generally the office operation hours for an office building or opening hours for a shopping mall. - 8.1.4 The general description of building (EAC clause 8.1(b)) and equipment/systems (EAC clause 8.1(c)) may include the following, covering areas or items with EMO in particular - - zoning of systems according to building height or usage; - air-conditioning installation : system configuration e.g. primary / secondary loop, types of system e.g. VAV, CAV, FCU etc, types of controls, types and numbers of chillers, pumps, heat rejection methods, etc. and their locations; - lighting installation: general lighting configuration for common types of space, description may be, for example, general office spaces served by fluorescent tube lighting troughs, public circulation area in shopping mall served by compact fluorescent lamp down-lights supplemented with tungsten halogen down-lights etc. - electrical installation : numbers of transformers and low voltage main switchboards and their locations; - lift installation and escalator installation : capacity, zoning, quantity, floors/areas served and types of drive; - service water heating system, if any : type of heating equipment e.g. gas boiler, electric heater etc, system configuration; and - other notable energy consuming equipment/systems, e.g. motors of plumbing & drainage pumps. - 8.1.5 If there are a number of energy bills that contribute to the total energy consumption of the CBSI, all the energy bills should be included in the appraisal.
+A summary of the assumptions and estimating methods related to shared service (TG clause 7.3.3 and clause 8.4) and energy import and export may also be included. - 8.1.3 The description of building characteristics (EAC clause 8.1(b)) in respect of "hours of operation per day" may refer to normal working hours, which are generally the office operation hours for an office building or opening hours for a shopping mall. - 8.1.4 The general description of building (EAC clause 8.1(b)) and equipment/systems (EAC clause 8.1(c)) may include the following, covering areas or items with EMO in particular - - zoning of systems according to building height or usage; - air-conditioning installation : system configuration e.g. primary / secondary loop, types of system e.g. VAV, CAV, FCU etc, types of controls, types and numbers of chillers/VRF system, unitary air-conditioner, pumps, heat rejection methods, etc. and their locations; - lighting installation : general lighting configuration for common types of space, description may be, for example, general office spaces served by fluorescent tube lighting troughs, public circulation area in shopping mall served by compact fluorescent lamp down-lights supplemented with tungsten halogen down-lights etc. - electrical installation : numbers of transformers and low voltage main switchboards and their locations; - lift installation and escalator installation : capacity, zoning, quantity, floors/areas served and types of drive; - service water heating system, if any : type of heating equipment e.g. gas boiler, electric heater etc, system configuration; and - other notable energy consuming equipment/systems, e.g. motors of plumbing & drainage pumps.

-8.1.6 EAC clause 8.1(m) recommends the completion of the audit in no later than 6 months after the energy bill reference month i.e. after the commencement of the energy audit.

-8.2 Executive Summary (EAC clause 8.2)
+- 8.1.5 If the operation records and the equipment rated power consumptions are considered not of the level of adequacy in reflecting the actual operating conditions, the methodology of the measurement should be properly described and the measurement data should be properly recorded. - 8.1.6 If there are a number of energy bills that contribute to the total energy consumption of the CBSI, all the energy bills should be included in the appraisal. - 8.1.7 EAC clause 8.1(m) recommends the completion of the audit in no later than 6 months after the energy bill reference month i.e. after the commencement of the energy audit. - 8.2 Executive Summary (EAC clause 8.2)